openproblems-bio/website/content/NeurIPS_docs/about_tasks/task1_modality_prediction.md

     chromatin accessibility
   adata.uns['dataset_id'] : str
     The name of the dataset.
-  adata.obs['group']: ndarray, shape=(n_obs,)
+  adata.obs["batch"] : ndarray, shape=(n_obs,)
-    Denotes whether a cell belongs to the 'train' or the 'test' set. adata.obs_names : ndarray, shape=(n_obs,)
+    The batch from which the data was sequenced.
+Has format "s[1-4]d[1-9]" indicating the site and donor associated with the batch. adata.obs_names : ndarray, shape=(n_obs,)
     Ids for the cells.
   adata.var['feature_types']: ndarray, shape=(n_var,)